 The Company/Organization: Sure you have reviewed the company website and toured the facilities during your interview, but don’t forget to get a feel for the company culture and the work environment you will be operating in.
 Does the organization foster an environment that will help you succeed?
 Are there opportunities for on-going training and professional development?

 The Job Itself: Think about the nature of the work you will be doing and who you will be working with.
 Does your immediate supervisor offer a leadership or management style that meshes with your style of work?
 How will your performance be evaluated and how often will you receive feedback?
-Is there a work/life balance?
+Is there a good work/life balance?